Facebook Dating may let you keep secrets from friends and family

 Facebook has begun internal testing for its new dating app.

-Twitter user @wongmjane tweeted screenshots Friday of what she said is the sign-up screen for the social network's new dating app.
+Twitter user @wongmjane tweeted screenshots Friday of what she said was the sign-up screen for the social network's new dating app.

 "Facebook is internally testing Facebook Dating," she wrote.
 "I can't go past the signup screen because they are not activating all non-employee Dating profiles because, well, it's 'pre-launch.'"